salahskh/Atack_DDos/README.md

 ## Command and Control:

-	So, i use arch linux, so..
+	I use arch linux, so..
 	[# pacman -S] -> install packages

 	# pacman -Sy nmap